thecppzoo/thecppzoo.github.io/idioms/vtable-freeze.md

   push rax
   mov rbx, rdi
   mov rax, qword ptr [rbx]
-  call qword ptr [rax]
+        ; rax <- this, or rax <- vtable for p call qword ptr [rax]
-  mov ebp, eax
-  mov rax, qword ptr [rbx]
+        ; indirect call to the virtual method at index 0 in the vtable of *p mov ebp, eax mov rax, qword ptr [rbx]
+        ; rax <- this
   mov rdi, rbx
-  call qword ptr [rax + 8]
+        ; rdi is the implicit first function call argument in the Itanium ABI, "this" call qword ptr [rax + 8]
-  add eax, ebp
-  add rsp, 8
-  pop rbx
-  pop rbp
-  ret
+        ; the implicit call to p2, index 1 of the vtable for *p add eax, ebp add rsp, 8 pop rbx pop rbp ret
-alsoDoubleDynamic(Polymorphic&): # @alsoDoubleDynamic(Polymorphic&)
+        ; notice in doubleDynamic the vtable is refreshed twice alsoDoubleDynamic(Polymorphic&): # @alsoDoubleDynamic(Polymorphic&)
   push rbp
   push rbx